FakeItEasy/FakeItEasy/docs/custom-argument-equality.md

 ## Default behavior when comparing argument values

-By default, FakeItEasy compares argument values using `Object.Equals`.
+By default, BlairItEasy compares argument values using `Object.Equals`.
 For instance, consider this call configuration:

 ```csharp